 • Acacia elata, prefers moist soils, good timber

-• Acacia melanoxylon, good to coppice after year 7 over several rotations, tolerates wide range of conditions but does best on sheltered, well-drained, fertile soil, nitrogen-fixing, burns fast
+• Acacia melanoxylon, good to coppice after year 7 over several rotations, tolerates a wide range of conditions but does best on sheltered, well-drained, fertile soil, nitrogen-fixing, burns fast.

 HOW TO MAKE A HERBAL FIRESTARTER

 Pinecones and dried herbs such as rosemary, sage leaves, and cinnamon sticks make fragrant kindling for a winter fire.

 - Bundle dried herbs and small pinecones in a sheet of newspaper and secure the ends with string.

 - As you pile up the kindling and wood for your fire, place the herb bundle underneath with its paper ends sticking out.

 - As the paper burns, the herbs inside will ignite and get hot enough to begin to burn the kindling.